 Shari was given expert guidance by Occupational Therapists and Driving Advisers from The North Wales centre who then worked in partnership with vehicle technicians from The Disability resource Centre to adapt Shari’s private car with a prescribed left-handed steering ball and secondary controls fitted to her door (horn, indicators and lights).
 As Shari has a partially compromised right arm with one finger, she is unable to operate a car with standard controls hence WMDAS reviewed her needs and arranged for fitment of suitable solutions.

 Shari has experienced a complete ‘journey to driving independence’ as she explains: “My time with WMDAS and The Disability Resource Centre has been amazing – they have really empowered me!
 Driving has completely changed my life, the first thing I was excited to do was my food shopping as I didn’t have to rely on taxis anymore!
 I also didn’t have to live my life around bus timetables or asking people to give me lifts.
 It has opened up a lot for me work-wise and will definitely help with my career progression.
-It’s also really nice to give back to all the people who have helped me by driving them drive around.”
+It’s also really nice to give back to all the people who have helped me by driving them around.”

 Shari continues: “After a thorough assessment with WMDAS, Tim Cowsill from The Disability Resource Centre came out and reviewed my car – he was amazing from start to finish, nothing was too much trouble and it was all about problem solving which he did very well.
-Everyone at the centre are just so friendly and helpful.
+Everyone at the centre is just so friendly and helpful.
 Tim fitted the adaptations and when I picked up my car it just felt amazing.”

 Once Shari’s car was suitably adapted, she began a series of driving lessons provided by Bev Stevens, a specialist driving instructor with over 20 years of experience and who works for WMDAS.
 Shari adds: “Bev my specialist driving instructor has been amazing and has given me so much confidence.
 It’s impossible to find instructors like Bev who understand driving adaptations and will teach you in your own adapted car, she’s unique.
 She made me feel at ease as she believed in my abilities.
 I learnt a lot from her in only a few lessons.
 Passing my test first time was so emotional, I couldn’t be happier as I feel all my hard work and patience has paid off!
 I totally recommend all the services from WMDAS and The Disability Resource Centre as they have allowed me to fulfil my passion for travel and spending time with family and friends.”